onomondo/nrf-softsim/README.md

 ### The template SIM profile

 The main point here is that EF_DIR, EF_PL, EF_UMPC etc are the same for all SIMs.
-Only the ICCID and IMSI is different across SIMs when they are completely new.
+Only the ICCID and IMSI is different across SIMs when they are fresh out of the factory.

 To accomodate that we've created a bootstrapping filesystem that should be flashed together with the application. <img width="338" src="https://github.com/onomondo/nrf-softsim/assets/46489969/4de502a0-a2c9-4759-b2ed-74ae0adaef25">

 The list of files is fairly involved - but in the end only a subset of files are ever accessed.